visioncortex/SymCode/symcode/doc/symcode.md

 ![efgh (top/bottom/left/right) grid](img/efgh_grid.png)

 We further partition the grid of each symbol image so that there are 4x4 = 16 small blocks, and denote the top/bottom/left/right blocks along the edge by e,f,g,h respectively, as illustrated in the figure above.
-Next, we define an "ef/gh comparison" which is essentially (e+f) vs (g+h) using the previously defined comparison operation notation.
+Next, we define an "ef/gh comparison" which is essentially (e+f) vs (g+h).

 Now we have a relatively balanced partition.